marziq/AssignmentOOP/README.md

 # AssignmentOOP
-OPEN SOURCE (JANGAN TIRU)
-APA-APA PERTANYAAN OR ANYTHNG?
-Discuss about

 Question
 Imagine you have an online business that sells a range of products online.
 Write a complete program that has two classes: